 Street naming for living or deceased people will usually not be permitted as naming permanent features after individuals presents a range of challenges and can be extremely resource intensive.
 It can be very challenging to undertake background checks around an individual's history and unfortunately sometimes issues of concern emerge long after street naming has taken place.
 Changing street names is a is a controversial, lengthy and complicated legal process to complete with significant statutory consultation requirements.
-In very exceptional circumstances the names of living or deceased people may be used but agreement of the named person or their family or estate administrators must be obtained and a case made for the person making a significant contribution to the borough of Chesterfield or the specific area of Chesterfield where the development is.
+In very exceptional circumstances the names of living or deceased people may be used but agreement of the named person or their family or estate administrators must be obtained and a case made for the person making a significant contribution to the borough H f C stranger of the specific area of Chesterfield borough where the development is UGH COUNCIL